essameldeen/airlines_app/README.md

 * Kotlin Coroutines.

-* Unit testing for business logic using Mockatio
+* Unit testing for business logic using Mockito.